wevm/wagmi/.github/CONTRIBUTING.md

 ## Writing documentation

-Documentation is crucial to helping developers of all experience levels use wagmi. wagmi uses [VitePress](https://vitepress.dev) for the documentation site (located at [`docs`](../docs)).
+Documentation is crucial to helping developers of all experience levels use Wagmi.
+Wagmi uses [VitePress](https://vitepress.dev) for the documentation site (located at [`docs`](../docs)).
 To start the site in dev mode, run:

 ```bash
 pnpm docs:dev